 A dental visit can be divided into two parts, the first of which will be an oral exam followed by oral prophylaxis or cleaning.

 During the examination, the dental professional will be checking for cavities by taking x-rays for detecting them between the teeth.
 The exam will also include a check for plaque and tartar, which may have accumulated on the teeth.
 Plaque develops in the form of a sticky layer on the teeth.
 If left alone, the accumulation can harden into tartar.
 Brushing and flossing will not help patients to remove the tartar.
-They will need help from the dentist near them to clean the buildup failing, which can develop into oral diseases.
+They will need help from the dentist near you to clean the buildup failing, which can develop into oral diseases.

 The gums will also be checked during the examination with a special tool to measure the depth of the pockets between the teeth and gums.
 Healthy gums will have shallow spaces, and people who have gum disease will have hollow spaces.
 The dentist will also conduct a thorough examination of the tongue, face, neck, and head looking for signs of trouble, redness, swelling, and possible indications of cancer.